-

 - Do they prefer weekly, biweekly, or monthly marketing reports?

 As soon as you know what the reader of the report wants to see, you can start writing the digital marketing report.
+Once you get into the groove, you can automate this process and lean on free templates like those offered by Funnel.

 What should a digital marketing report include?